vk-cs/docs-public/docs/en/main/additionals/account/start/registration/registration.md

-To register, go to the [main page](https://mcs.mail.ru) of VK CS services and click on the "Create a VK CS account" or "Try" button.
+To register, go to the [main page](https://mcs.mail.ru) of VK Cloud services and click on the "Create a VK Cloud account" or "Try" button.

 Enter your username (your valid email) and create a password.